Mtanaka77/Water_and_Hydrate_by_Molecular_Dynamics_TIP5P_Simulation/README.md

 The 6x6x6 water clusters use 64 Na(+) and 64 Cl(-) ions and a run time is t=1700, which is enough for that amount of water clusters.
 Afterwards, the salt ions are gradually removed, and the dryrun for water is continued at least for 5 periods of t=50,000.
-The dryrun is shown with color pictures in the PDF document, "Water_TIP5P_Simulation.pdf".
+The simulation run is shown with color pictures in the PDF document, "Molecular_Dynamics_Simulation_of_Water_and_Ice_by TIP5P_Code.pdf".

 ### Figures of Simulations by TIP5P Code ###